 - The pandemic was an unforeseen event that was not predicted and inevitably, traffic flows have been impacted in a way outside of any modelling done for the Full Business Case.
-In early 2021, there were lower levels of traffic, particularly cars, although the increase of home deliveries has increased to a record 35% of all retail spend12, which accounts for a proportion of the greater numbers of LGVs and HGVs in local communities.
+In early 2021, there were lower levels of traffic, particularly cars, although the increase of home deliveries has increased to a record 35% of all retail spend13, which accounts for a proportion of the greater numbers of LGVs and HGVs in local communities.
 As lockdown restrictions have lifted the numbers of commercial vehicles have increased beyond pre-pandemic levels. - In June 2021, Cleveland Bridge closed to traffic for urgent repairs to the structure of the bridge.
-Despite partially reopening in November 2021, the impact of the closure of the bridge has displaced traffic throughout the second half of 2021 and into 2022.
+Despite partially reopening in November 2021, and fully reopening in October 2022, the impact of the closure of the bridge has displaced traffic throughout the second half of 2021 and into 2022.